usnistgov/hyperspy_tutorial/instructions/install_bundle_windows.rst

 .. _bundle_windows-label:

-Installing on windows
+Installing on Windows
 ---------------------

-If you are running on Windows, the easiest way to install HyperSpy is using the "standalone" bundle package.
-This simple to install program provides a customized Anaconda installation that has the HyperSpy libraries pre-installed.
+On Windows, the easiest way to install HyperSpy is to use the HyperSpy bundle installer.
+This simple to install program provides a customized Anaconda installation, which contains the HyperSpy libraries but also other libraries used in the field of electron microsocpy.
 A detailed walk through of the process is provided below.

 Download
 ^^^^^^^^